Biometric Information Privacy Act

-Illinois set forth the Biometric Information Privacy Act on October 3, 2008, in an effort to regulate the collection, use, and handling of biometric identifiers and information by private entities.
+The Biometric Information Privacy Act (BIPA) is a law set forth on October 3, 2008 in the U.S. state of Illinois, in an effort to regulate the collection, use, and handling of biometric identifiers and information by private entities.
 Notably, the Act does not apply to government entities.
 While Texas and Washington are the only other states that implemented similar biometric protections, BIPA is the most stringent.
 The Act prescribes $1,000 per violation, and $5,000 per violation if the violation is intentional or reckless.
 Because of this damages provision, the BIPA has spawned several class action lawsuits.

 Provisions

 The BIPA requires companies doing business in Illinois to comply with a number of requirements pertaining to the collection and storage of biometric information.
 These include a requirement that companies: